Skip to main content

 }

-By default getHttpPath resolved current folder and filename and use it as a route name
+By default, getHttpPath resolves the current folder and filename and uses them to construct the route name.

 RequestFlow